-BASautomation, Contemporary Controls, and CTRLink are registered trademarks of Contemporary Control Systems, Inc. BACnet is a registered trademark of the American Society of Heating, Refrigerating and Air-Conditioning Engineers, Inc. Powered by Sedona Framework is a trademark of Tridium, Inc. Other product names may be trademarks or registered trademarks of their respective companies.
+BASautomation, Contemporary Controls, and CTRLink are registered trademarks of Contemporary Control Systems, Inc. BACnet is a registered trademark of the American Society of Heating, Refrigerating and Air-Conditioning Engineers, Inc. Other product names may be trademarks or registered trademarks of their respective companies.